DumDumDesigns/Nabsta/README.md

 ![](https://github.com/samuelsegal/Nabsta/blob/master/nabsta_6_5_15_screenshot.png)

 Note: Currently it is required to use headphones to avoid echo from speakers top microphone.
 Though without headphones an effect is created that may be appealing to some.

+Currently there is a noticable delay in record mode.
+This will be fixed.

 Below is description of current functionality to be tested.